rsksmart/devportal-1.0/tutorials/truffle-boxes/rsk-starter-box.md

     //Put your mnemonic here, be careful not to deploy your mnemonic into production! const mnemonic = 'A_MNEMONIC';
     ```
+    Please be aware that we are using `HDWalletProvider` with RSK Networks derivations path:
+    - RSK Mainnet dpath: `m/44’/137’/0’/0`
+    - RSK Testnet dpath: `m/44’/37310’/0’/0`

+    For more information check [RSKIP57](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP57.md).

 2. Check the gas price of the network, and update `truffle-config.js` if necessary.